Resident234/php.net/pages/www.php.net_function.ftruncate.php.md

-If you want to empty a file of it&apos;s contents bare in mind that opening a file in w mode truncates the file automatically, so instead of doing...
+If you want to empty a file of it&apos;s contents bare in mind that opening a file in w mode truncates the file automatically, so instead of doing...<br><br>

 ```
 <?php
-$fp = fopen(&quot;/tmp/file.txt&quot;, &quot;r+&quot;);
+$fp = fopen("/tmp/file.txt", "r+");
 ftruncate($fp, 0);
 fclose($fp);
 ?>